Website Notes Tips and instructions for editing this website.

 Repeaters will have a button to “Add a Row” or “Add a Course Level” etc…

-The Full Text Editor
+The WordPress Text Editor

-In these editors you have both Visual & Text modes (tabs at the top/right of the editor box).
+The WordPress text editor provides both Visual & Text modes (tabs at the top/right of the editor box).

 It is BEST to become familiar with both and not reliant on one or the other.